 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
-At Cranbourne these values are reinforced regularly and in the following ways.
+At Cranbourne, these values are reinforced regularly and in the following ways to taech and encourage our children to be young citizens.
 We keep an up to date audit of all such teaching and learning opportunities.

 Cranbourne is a UNICEF Rights Respecting school.
 Each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.